Cruising Fabric Options

 Woven exotic (Dyneema/Vectran)

 To date most of the cross-cut woven exotics haven't shown any great advantage over a 100% polyester sail.
-Furthermore Vectran extremely low UV resistance which makes unsuitable for tropical use.
-Hydra -Net cross cut, offers a jump in durability but not performance.
-The exception is the new Nautosphere polyester/dyneema blend, which has a super tight weave and better stretch numbers than any 100% polyester cloth.
+Furthermore Vectran's extremely low UV resistance which makes unsuitable for tropical use.
+Hydra -Net cross cut does offer an upgrade in durability and sail lifespan but not in shape holding.
+A popular exception is the new Nautosphere polyester/dyneema blend, which has a super tight weave and better stretch numbers than any 100% polyester cloth.
+You can read more about Nautosphere here: www.nautosphere.com

 Laminated polyester and exotic fibers